ymlasu/para-atm/README.md

 ## Usage

-The PARA_ATM package may be used from within Python via `import PARA_ATM`, or through the command-line interface provided by the `para_atm` command.
+The para-atm package may be used from within Python via `import paraatm`, or through the command-line interface provided by the `para-atm` command.
 For help with the command-line interface, run:

 ```
-para_atm -h
+para-atm -h
 ```

-If PARA_ATM was installed within a virtual environment, make sure that environment is activated.
+If para-atm was installed within a virtual environment, make sure that environment is activated.

 ## Contributors